Mobvoi: TicWatch C2

-Ticwatch S2 and E2
+TicWatch S2 and E2

-The Ticwatch S2 and E2 were announced at CES 2019 and were released on 22 January 2019.
-The two watches are identical except for the design.
-The S2 design is certified for MIL-STD-810G military-grade durability, while the E2 design is not.
+The TicWatch S2 and E2 were announced at CES 2019 and were released on 22 January 2019.
+The two watches are identical except for the design and the fact that the S2 is certified for MIL-STD-810G military-grade durability, while the E2 is not.

-Both are powered by the Snapdragon Wear 2100 SOC commonly used by other Wear OS smartwatches.
+Both are powered by the Snapdragon Wear 2100 SOC, commonly used by other Wear OS smartwatches.
 The S2 & E2 both have plastic cases, heart rate sensors, 415 mAh batteries, and built in GPS.
-They run Wear OS by Google and have a few Mobvoi apps pre-installed including TicHealth and TicExercise.
+They run Wear OS and have a few Mobvoi apps pre-installed including TicHealth and TicExercise.
 The 1.39 inch diameter, circular OLED screen measures 979 mm2 with 400×400 pixels giving a resolution of 114.3 dpcm.
 The lugs use standard quick release spring bars and can be swapped with other straps including those sold by Mobvoi.
-They are both certified waterproof to a pressure of 5 atm which means they can withstand a depth of up to 50 m underwater and are suitable for swimming but not for more intense water sports such as diving.
+They are both certified waterproof to a pressure of 5 atm which means they can withstand a depth of up to 50 m underwater and are suitable for swimming.
 They have a microphone but no speaker.
 They do not have NFC for contactless payments nor an ambient light sensors for automatic brightness.
-They use the same proprietary magnetic charger by Mobvoi which is built to fit the watches exactly.
-They include 512 MiB of RAM and 4 GiB of storage (although quite a lot of that is used up by the operating system and pre-installed apps).
+They use the same proprietary magnetic charger by Mobvoi.
+They include 512 MB of RAM and 4 GB of storage.

 TicWatch Pro 3 GPS

 The TicWatch Pro 3 GPS was launched in September 2020.
-It's the second watch in Mobvoi's Pro lineup, the TicWatch Pro (2020) being the first.
-It operates on Google's Wear OS, just like other smartwatches from Mobvoi.
+It is the second watch in Mobvoi's Pro lineup, the TicWatch Pro (2020) being the first.
+It operates on Google's Wear OS, just like the previous smartwatches from Mobvoi.

-Coming to the specifications, it is powered by Qualcomm's Snapdragon Wear 4100 Platform which makes it the first Wear OS watch to use the 4100 chipsets.
+The TicWatch Pro 3 GPS is the first Wear OS watch to use Qualcomm's Snapdragon Wear 4100 chipset.
 It uses a dual-display technology, where the main display is an AMOLED display while the second one is a low power FSTN screen.
 The 1.4" AMOLED display is protected by Gorilla Glass 3 and comes with an IP68 water resistant rating.

-The dimensions of this watch are 47 x 48 x 12.2 mm.
-It has a 22 m replaceable silicon straps.
+The watch's dimensions are 47 x 48 x 12.2 mm.
+It has 22 mm replaceable silicon straps.
 It contains minimal battery capacity of 577 mAh and nominal battery capacity of 595 mAh.

-The TicWatch Pro 3 GPS comes with 1GB RAM and 8GB storage.
-The sensors include Blood O2 saturation level, night infrared static heart rate sensor, accelerometer, barometer, gyroscope, ambient light sensor and GPS.
+The TicWatch Pro 3 GPS comes with 1 GB RAM and 8 GB storage.
+The sensors include blood O2 saturation level, night infrared static heart rate sensor, accelerometer, barometer, gyroscope, ambient light sensor and GPS.

-For this smart watch Mobovoi launched new applications like TicHearing, TicZen, TicOxygen and TicBreathe while older applications like TicSleep, TicPulse and TicExercise were updated.
+For this smart watch Mobovoi launched new applications like TicHearing, TicZen, TicOxygen and TicBreathe, while older applications like TicSleep, TicPulse and TicExercise were updated.

 TicWatch Pro 3 Ultra GPS

-The TicWatch Pro 3 Ultra GPS comes with Snapdragon 4100+ cpu.
+The TicWatch Pro 3 Ultra GPS is an updated version of the TicWatch Pro 3 with an upgraded Snapdragon Wear 4100 SoC.
+It launched with Wear OS 2.5, but was later updated to Wear OS 3 and Wear OS 4.
+It features multiple quality-of-life updates to the Ticwatch Pro 3.